 Is coconut oil good for your skin?

-it is helpful to calm skin inflammation from may causes,
+helps calm skin inflammation from many causes,

-it softens scale and reduces redness and itching for people suffering from scalp seborrheic dermatitis,
+softens scale and reduces redness and itching for people suffering from scalp seborrheic dermatitis,

-it promotes skin healing after laser treatments, and
+promotes skin healing after laser treatments, and

-it helps reduce bacterial skin infections for people prone to them.
+helps reduce bacterial skin infections for people prone to them.

 Coconut oil has broad benefits for skin health.

 Coconut oil is a natural plant based botanical oil with numerous scientifically proven benefits to skin.

 Coconut oil can help to heal dry skin.